 There are no minimum deposit requirements and interest payments are made weekly.

-There’s currently a number of sign up bonus for new customers that transfer their crypto over to the Celsius network!
+There’s currently a number of transfer bonuses for new customers that transfer their crypto over to the Celsius network!

-Here’s some of the promotions going on in September to give you an idea (see full list here):
+Here’s some of the transfer promotions going on in May 2022 to give you an idea (see full list here):

-- Transfer $400 or more in ADA to your Celsius account and receive $40 in ADA
+- Transfer $25,000 or more of any supported assets to your Celsius account and receive $500 in BTC.

 Linus – Best for Liquidity